-Some organisations will require children to access changing facilities and you may consider having additional advice for acceptable behaviour by adults in these situations.
+Some organisations will require children to access change rooms and you may consider additional advice for acceptable behaviour by adults in this situation.
 These can include:

-- Not insisting that children access changing facilities if they are not comfortable doing so (and recognising that continued refusal may be an indicator that the child is being harmed or is afraid of being harmed) - Providing a private space for children to undress, shower and toilet that has appropriate supervision while respecting the child's privacy - Discouraging adult nudity in front of children if changing facilities are shared with the general public.
+- not insisting that children access change rooms if they are not comfortable doing so (and recognising that continued refusal may be an indicator that the child is being harmed or is afraid of being harmed) - providing a private space for children to undress, shower and toilet that has appropriate supervision while respecting the child's privacy - discouraging adult nudity in front of children if change rooms are shared with the general public.

-When creating or updating your Code of Conduct, consideration should be given to the scenarios described above to ensure adults understand their responsibilities if their position requires them to have physical contact with children in their care.
+When creating or updating your Child Safe Code of Conduct, consider the scenarios described above to ensure adults understand their responsibilities if their position requires them to have physical contact with children in their care.
 It also helps children understand when touching is permitted - and when it isn't.

-Out of hours work and secondary employment
+Out-of-hours work and secondary employment

-An organisation can specify what is acceptable or prohibited in terms of secondary employment, including tutoring, mentoring, sports massage and babysitting.
+An organisation can specify what is acceptable or unacceptable in terms of secondary employment, including tutoring, mentoring, sports massage and babysitting.
 You need to analyse the risks associated with permitting workers to engage in activities with children outside your service.

-Consider the impact if one of your workers, in a secondary employment capacity, was responsible for the following incidents against children involved with your organisation:
+Consider the impact if one of your workers, in a secondary employment capacity, was responsible for any of the following against children involved with your organisation:

-- Crossing of professional boundaries
+- crossing of professional boundaries

-- Allegations of misconduct
+- allegations of misconduct

-- Disagreements or 'fallings out' with families
+- disagreements or 'fallings out' with families

-- Serious accidents or incidents
+- serious accidents or incidents

-- Incidents of abuse
+- incidents of abuse.

-A Code of Conduct should include what is acceptable when visiting children at home or if children are visiting an employee's home (or have contact with them elsewhere).
+A Child Safe Code of Conduct should include what is acceptable around staff visiting children at home or children visiting an employee's home (or having contact with them elsewhere).
 When, where and under what conditions is it acceptable for an employee or child to visit each other at their homes, or anywhere else outside of work hours?
 Or is it unacceptable in all circumstances?

-Your organisation should also consider under what, if any, circumstances would permit a child to stay at the home of a member of staff (recognising there are occasions where children might stay overnight due to travel arrangements, or 'sleepovers' with the staff member's own child).
+Your organisation should also consider under what, if any, circumstances a child would be permitted to stay at the home of a member of staff (recognising there are occasions where children might stay overnight due to travel arrangements, or sleepovers with the staff member's own child).
 Situations to be avoided include opportunities for the adult to have one-on-one time with the child in a personal setting, as this increases the risk of harm to the child.
-Your Code of Conduct should clearly state where overnight stays are acceptable, and where they are not.
+Your Child Safe Code of Conduct should clearly state where overnight stays are acceptable, and where they are not.

-If your Code of Conduct prohibits secondary employment, there should be no exceptions.
+If your Child Safe Code of Conduct prohibits secondary employment, there should be no exceptions.
 It should not be one rule for new or junior workers and another rule for more senior workers, managers and coordinators as this demonstrates inconsistency.

-Rules must be clear, and governance should be applied regardless of how 'nice' the worker is, how long they have worked for the organisation or how well liked they are by children, families and other workers.
-If babysitting is allowed, then it should be allowed by all workers - but you may want to make it clear to parents that the person is not under your management when providing a babysitting service.
+Rules must be clear, and should be applied regardless of how 'nice' the worker is, how long they have worked for the organisation or how well liked they are by children, families and other workers.
+If babysitting is allowed, then all staff members should be allowed to do it - but you may want to make it clear to parents that the person is not under your management when providing a babysitting service.